The Language of Generalization: Case Study 1: Generic Language

-\paragraph{Cue validity and referent prevalence} Cue validity indexes the diagnosticity of the feature for a kind, given formally by the probability of a kind given the feature \(P(k \mid f)\).
-As discussed in the Computational Model section above, cue validity is linearly related to expected value of the prevalence prior distribution (see Appendix A for derivation).
-Cue validity thus is similar to a \emph{point estimate} of the prevalence prior distribution, a single metric that collapses across the full distribution.
+Cue validity indexes the diagnosticity of the feature for a kind, given formally by the probability of a kind given the feature \(P(k \mid f)\).
+As discussed in the \emph{Relationship to Other Semantic Theories} section above, cue validity is linearly related to expected value of the prevalence prior distribution (see Appendix A for derivation).
+Cue validity thus acts using a \emph{point estimate} of the prevalence prior distribution, a single metric that summarizes the prior distribution.

-Though the cue validity of a property for a category can be derived from the prevalence prior distribution, previous empirical studies have estimated cue validity from different empirical sources (Cree, McNorgan, \& McRae, 2006; Khemlani et al., 2012).
+Though the cue validity of a property for a category can be derived from the prevalence prior distribution, previous empirical studies of generics have estimated cue validity from different empirical sources (Cree, McNorgan, \& McRae, 2006; Khemlani et al., 2012).
 In the empirical literature on generics, researchers often ask directly about the cue validity probability (e.g., ``There is an animal that lays eggs.
 What is the probability that it is a robin?''; Khemlani et al., 2012), though in the broader literature on semantic memory a \emph{free production} paradigm is often employed (e.g., ``X lays eggs.
 What do you think X is?''; Cree et al., 2006).
 We found that these two ways of estimating cue validity diverge for a number of key cases (Appendix B).
-Most notably, undiagnostic features (e.g., \emph{is female}), which in theory have a cue validity close to zero, were rated as having intermediate cue validity in the \emph{direct question} paradigm.
+Most notably, undiagnostic features (e.g., \emph{is female}), which in theory have a cue validity close to zero, were rated as having intermediate cue validity (around 0.5) in the \emph{direct question} paradigm, but not in the \emph{free production} paradigm.
 In response to a direct question such as \enquote{There is an animal that is female.
-What is probability that it is a robin?}, participants could be responding \enquote{I don't know} rather than reporting their intuitive base rate that a random animal would be a robin.
+What is probability that it is a robin?}, participants seem to want to respond \enquote{I don't know} by placing the slider bar at the midpoint, rather than reporting their intuitive base rate that a random animal would be a robin.
 The free production paradigm did not produce artifacts such as this one, and we chose to use it as the more veridical estimate of cue validity.
 For a detailed analysis of the different cue validity measurements and comparison to cue validity derived from the prevalence prior, see Appendix B.